 Dyson IPO: Can Investors Expect Dyson Stock?

 A Dyson IPO is the newest investment opportunity on investors’ minds.
-After hearing about the company’s newest project, investors want Dyson stock.
+After hearing about the company’s exciting recent project and revenue, investors want Dyson stock.

 But the company is private.